rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 }
 ````

-The try-with-resources statement throws a checked exception.
+The `try-with-resources` statement throws a checked exception.
 And you know that
 checked exceptions need to be handled or declared.
 Tricky isn’t it?
 This is something that
 you need to watch for on the exam.
-If the main() method declared an Exception, this code
+If the `main()` method declared an `Exception`, this code
 would compile.

-Java strongly recommends that close() not actually throw Exception.
+Java strongly recommends that `close()` not actually throw `Exception`.
 It is better to
 throw a more specific exception.
-Java also recommends to make the close() method
+Java also recommends to make the `close()` method
 idempotent.
 Idempotent means that the method can called be multiple times without any
 side effects or undesirable behavior on subsequent runs.
 For example, it shouldn’t throw
 an exception the second time or change state or the like.
 Both these negative practices are